material-components/material-components-web/packages/mdc-tab-scroller/README.md

 `mdc-tab-scroller` | Mandatory.
 Contains the tab scroller content.
 `mdc-tab-scroller__scroll-area` | Mandatory.
 Denotes the scrolling area.
 `mdc-tab-scroller__scroll-content` | Mandatory.
 Denotes the scrolling content.
-`mdc-tab-scroller--start-aligned` | Optional.
+`mdc-tab-scroller--align-start` | Optional.
 Sets the elements inside the scroll content element to be aligned to the start of the scroll content element.
-`mdc-tab-scroller--end-aligned` | Optional.
+`mdc-tab-scroller--align-end` | Optional.
 Sets the elements inside the scroll content element to be aligned to the end of the scroll content element.
-`mdc-tab-scroller--center-aligned` | Optional.
+`mdc-tab-scroller--align-center` | Optional.
 Sets the elements inside the scroll content element to be aligned to the center of the scroll content element.

 ## `MDCTabScroller` Methods